-Universal Pictures is well known for its horror movies such as Dracula and Frankenstein.
-However, the studio also produced other kinds of films; dramas like comedies.
-I have the pleasure, today, to participate to The Universal Pictures Blogathon hosted by Silver Scenes.
-The Universal film I’ll write about is one of the most imaginative ones: Harvey, directed by Henry Koster in 1950.
+Universal Pictures is well-known for its horror movies such as Dracula and Frankenstein.
+However, the studio also produced other kinds of films; dramas, like comedies.
+I have the pleasure, today, to participate in The Universal Pictures Blogathon hosted by Silver Scenes.
+The Universal film I’ll write about is one of the most imaginative ones: Harvey, directed by Henry Koster and released in 1950.
 The movie was based on a play by Mary Chase.
-It stars James Stewart, Josephine Hull, Peggy Down, Charles Drake, Cecil Kellaway, Victoria Horne, Jesse White, William H. Lynn and Wallace Ford.
+The cast was composed of James Stewart, Josephine Hull, Peggy Dow, Charles Drake, Cecil Kellaway, Victoria Horne, Jesse White, William H. Lynn, and Wallace Ford.

 Does Elwood really has mental issues or is he just very imaginative?
 We’ll never know.
 All we can say is that, after all, we also appreciate this Harvey, and this film certainly presents us one of the best on-screen friendship.
-It’s a movie that tells us that nothing is wrong with imagination and that we all have the right to be friend with everyone we like, even if its a giant rabbit that nobody can see (except those who also have a great imagination).
+It’s a movie that tells us that nothing is wrong with imagination and that we all have the right to be friend with everyone we like, even if it’s a giant rabbit that nobody can see.
 Because of James Stewart character’s, Elwood, it’s also a movie that makes us understand that we sometimes worry too much about insignificant things.
 Elwood is a person that appreciates life and knows how to enjoy it in its simplest way.
-He’s ALWAYS happy, he understands that it’s no use to be worried and angry all the time and that makes him quite a swell guy.
+He’s ALWAYS happy.
+He understands that it’s no use to be worried and angry all the time and that makes him quite a swell guy.
 Yes, Elwood P. Down certainly is the person everybody would like to be friend with, even if we have to compete with his best friend Harvey.

-Josephine Hull, however, did won the Best Actress in a Supporting Role Oscar for her memorable performance of Veta.
-She was unforgettable indeed, and this award was well deserved.
-I believe she was very well cast.
+Josephine Hull, however, did win the Best Actress in a Supporting Role Oscar for her memorable performance of Veta.
+She was unforgettable indeed, and this award was well-deserved.
+She surely was made for this role.
 And that voice!
 It was so suitable for her character!
 All the other actors did an amazing job.
 I was glad to find Cecil Kellaway back, because, before seeing Harvey, I really liked him in Guess Who’s Coming to Dinner?
 I think, except Elwood, my favorite character is Myrtle Mae, played by Victoria Horne.
-Very tall just like James Stewart, she certainly is her uncle’s niece !
+Very tall just like James Stewart, she certainly is her uncle’s niece!
 I also enjoy her little love story with Marvin Wilson (Jesse White), who doesn’t seem to be the romantic type.
 Of course, Veta’s scandalized reactions when she sees the two together are quite hilarious.
 You see, she loathes this man!

 As I mentioned previously, Harvey was based on a play.
 Of course, I would have loved to see this one.
 Well, if it’s staged one day in Montreal, I’ll make sure not to miss it.
-Josephine Hull originally played the role of Veta in the Broadway state production before the movie was taken to the screen.
-Well, that leeds me to the screenplay.
+Josephine Hull originally played the role of Veta in the Broadway stage production before the movie was taken to the screen.
+That leads me to the screenplay.
 This one was well made.
 The story is very original, of course, and there is a good evolution of the characters, especially Veta.
 You can find some great lines in this film.
-Most of my favourites are said by Elwood Here are some:
+Most of my favourites are Elwood Here’s ones.
+Here are some:

 1- Elwood P. Dowd: – Years ago my mother used to say to me, she’d say, “In this world, Elwood, you must be” – she always called me Elwood – “In this world, Elwood, you must be oh so smart or oh so pleasant.”
 Well, for years I was smart.
 I recommend pleasant.
 You may quote me.

-This quote explain perfectly why Elwood is such a nice guy.
+This quote explains perfectly why Elwood is such a nice guy.

 2- Elwood P. Dowd: – I always have a wonderful time, wherever I am, whomever I’m with.